|The Influence of Drugs on Crime||Could legalization of less harmful drugs like marijuana reduce crime in the U.S.?|

 The OCLS APA 6e Guide includes helpful information, example citations and references, and step-by-step directions for working with APA format.

-APA Style CENTRAL is an online learning and paper writing system that will help you create your own APA Style Papers with the correct format.
-Type information about your paper and sources and Style CENTRAL automatically formats title pages, References lists, in-text citations, margins, etc. When papers are finished, Style CENTRAL re-creates them as Microsoft Word documents.
+Academic Writer is an online learning and paper writing system that will help you create your own APA Style Papers with the correct format.
+Type information about your paper and sources and Academic Writer automatically formats title pages, References lists, in-text citations, margins, etc. When papers are finished, Academic Writer re-creates them as Microsoft Word documents.